History of the Scottish Episcopal Church: Episcopal government maintained

-When James VII fled the country in 1688 and the crown was offered jointly to his daughter Mary and her husband William of Orange, the Scottish bishops felt that, since James VII had not actually abdicated, they were unable to take the oath of allegiance to William and Mary.
+When James VII fled the country in 1688, and the crown was offered jointly to his daughter Mary and her husband William of Orange, the Scottish bishops felt that since James VII had not actually abdicated, they were unable to take the oath of allegiance to William and Mary.
 In consequence, the national Church of Scotland was established in the presbyterian form, and the non-juring bishops and those loyal to them became a persecuted minority who were regarded as potential traitors.

-However, the Comprehension Act of 1690 allowed episcopalian incumbents, on taking the Oath of Allegiance, to retain their benefices, though excluding them from any share in the government of the Church of Scotland without a further declaration of presbyterian principles.
+However, the Comprehension Act 1690 allowed episcopalian incumbents, on taking the Oath of Allegiance, to retain their benefices, though excluding them from any share in the government of the Church of Scotland without a further declaration of presbyterian principles.
 Many 'non-jurors' also succeeded for a time in retaining the use of the parish churches.

 The excluded bishops were slow to organize the episcopalian remnant under a jurisdiction independent of the state, regarding the then arrangements as provisional, and looking forward to a reconstituted national episcopal Church under a 'legitimate' sovereign (see Jacobitism).
 A few prelates, known as college bishops, were consecrated without sees, to preserve the succession rather than to exercise a defined authority.
 But at length the hopelessness of the Stuart cause and the growth of congregations outside of the establishment forced the bishops to dissociate canonical jurisdiction from royal prerogative and to reconstitute for themselves a territorial episcopate.

 From the Union of 1707

-In 1707 Scotland and England were united into a single Kingdom of Great Britain.
-The Scottish Episcopalians Act of 1711, which protects the Episcopal Communion, marks its virtual incorporation as a distinct society.
+In 1707, Scotland and England were united into a single Kingdom of Great Britain.
+The Scottish Episcopalians Act 1711, which protects the Episcopal Communion, marks its virtual incorporation as a distinct society.
 But matters were still complicated by a considerable, though declining, number of episcopalian incumbents holding the parish churches.
-Moreover, the Jacobitism of the non-jurors provoked a state policy of repression in 1715 and 1745, and fostered the growth of new Hanoverian "qualified" congregations, served by clergy episcopally ordained but amenable to no bishop, who qualified themselves under the act of 1712.
+Moreover, the Jacobitism of the non-jurors provoked a state policy of repression in 1715 and 1745, and fostered the growth of new Hanoverian "qualified" congregations, served by clergy episcopally ordained but amenable to no bishop, who qualified themselves under the 1711 act.
 This act was further modified in 1746 and 1748 to exclude clergymen ordained in Scotland.